-This post contains affiliate links, clicking on them with not cost you any thing extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!
+This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 This post will answer the question, what can you plant in July?
 Where we live the weather in July is rough.
 We often have 10 or more days with temperatures over 100 with almost all the days over 90.

 What can you plant in July?

-So what can you plant in July and still expect to get a harvest?
+What can you plant in July and still expect to get a harvest?

-In fact if you struggle with powdery mildew in your garden, a July planting of any of these summer squashes may be just the thing your harvest basket needs.
+In fact, if you struggle with powdery mildew in your garden, a July planting of any of these summer squashes may be just the thing your harvest basket needs.

-This year try an early July planting of cumbers.
+This year try an early July planting of cucumbers.
 Those fresh plants will start producing in early September and will help to build your fall harvest!
-Don’t for get to grow them on a trellis.
+Don’t forget to grow them on a trellis.

 If you can find them at a nursery, you can still get onion sets in the ground.
 They WILL NOT bulb up so you will only get green onions.

 Plant them deep (3 inches) and close together to save space.
 These can last well into the fall and help supply your meals with fresh green onions!
 Learn more about growing onions here.